Joint replacement 2025 – Between innovation and reliability

 Cemented implants as a solution for poor bone density.

-Specifics of knee joint replacement
+Specifics of knee replacement

 Partial replacement of only one compartment of the knee.

-Protection of healthy tissue structures around the joint replacement.
+Preservation of healthy tissue structures around the joint replacement.

 7.2 Total endoprostheses (TEP; complete joint replacement)

-Use of durable materials to reduce wear.
+Use of durable materials to reduce wear and tear.

-7.3 Innovative design
+7.3 Innovative Design

-Rotary platform prostheses for improved mobility.
+Rotation platform prostheses for improved mobility.

 Biological implants that mimic the body's own structures.

-Risks and complications of joint replacement – What patients should know
+Risks and complications of joint replacement – what patients should know

 8.1 Infections